ArthurZhou/D2Lib/EULA.md

 ## Themes
 After 1.3.0-beta1, you can use different themes for D2Lib.
 This EULA does not work for themes.
-Please follow the EULAs of the themes you use.
+Please follow the EULAs or Licenses of the themes you use.

 The default theme of D2Lib is [`night`](https://github.com/ArthurZhou/D2Lib-themes/tree/main/night).
 You can view more themes on [this site](https://github.com/ArthurZhou/D2Lib-themes).